IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 Subsequent controlled post-cleanup testing identified a repeatable creation path on an affected RDS host: redirected printers were instantiated during login, `DsmSvc` / `DeviceSetupManager.dll` called `ZwCreateWnfStateName`, and new exact target-family values were persisted under `Notifications`.
 High-frequency live-state monitoring did not observe those newly created values becoming active during the captured login/post-login windows.

-The primary heavily affected server was successfully remediated with the toolkit.
-After targeted cleanup, previously impaired existing-user functionality returned without separate per-user AppX, OneDrive, WindowsApps-permission, or profile repair.
+The primary heavily affected server was successfully remediated with the toolkit and broad server-level functionality improved.
+Most tested users recovered Start/OneDrive behavior, and clean/new package initialization worked again.
+A subset of users with already populated `%LOCALAPPDATA%\Packages` trees continued to have OneDrive sign-in problems.
+Those users had reportedly worked earlier, before broad AppX re-registration/reinstall attempts, so earlier troubleshooting may have left separate per-user package/profile damage; that causal link is plausible but unproven.

 Comparison systems in the same environment remain important because the redirected-printer/device-state lifecycle is not identical on every host.
-The current testing does not establish a universal healthy count or a universal explanation for why some hosts repeatedly create the target-family values while another comparison host does not.
+Larger Procmon captures now suggest that the comparison host often reuses existing state while the affected host repeatedly recreates permanent/system state names, but the exact reuse identity remains unresolved.
+The current testing does not establish a universal healthy count or implementation rule.

 The project documentation intentionally focuses on the repeatable diagnostic pattern rather than treating originating counts or one environment's printer behavior as universal thresholds.